-There is only one type of nut that you can safely give to your dog and it isn’t even a nut!
+There is only one type of nut you can safely give to your dog, and it isn’t even a nut!
 So here are our nutty facts.
-Peanuts, often given to dogs in the form of peanut butter is in fact not a nut but a legume.
+Peanuts, often given to dogs in the form of peanut butter, are, in fact, not a nut but a legume.
 As long as it’s natural and does not contain Xylitol, your dog can enjoy it in moderation.

-Although some nuts such as hazelnuts, almonds and pistachios are not strictly toxic, they can cause stomach upsets as they are hard to digest and are very high in fat contributing to health issues such as pancreatitis.
+Although some nuts such as hazelnuts, almonds, and pistachios are not strictly toxic, they can affect your dog’s digestive system and are very high in fat, contributing to health issues pancreatitis.
 Owners may also find that nuts present a choking hazard to smaller dogs.

-Raw cashews, walnuts, macadamia nuts, pecans and hickory nuts all contain toxins.
-For example, walnuts, hickory nuts and pecans all contain a toxin called juglone.
-Mysteriously, macadamia nuts contain a toxin that the scientists haven’t identified which can actually lead to neurological issues.
+Raw cashews, walnuts, macadamia nuts, pecans, and hickory nuts all contain toxins.
+For example, walnuts, hickory nuts, and pecans all contain a toxin called juglone.
+Mysteriously, macadamia nuts contain a toxin that scientists haven’t identified, leading to neurological issues.

-Despite nuts containing these toxins, the far greater risk for dogs is if the nuts become mouldy.
-A Mycotoxin called Penitrem A that is produced by the mould and can be fatal if swallowed.
+Despite nuts containing these toxins, the far greater risk for dogs is if the nuts become moldy.
+A Mycotoxin called Penitrem A is produced by the mold and can be fatal if swallowed.